innoq/architecture-antipatterns/_patterns/infrastructure_ignorance.md

+---
-# Infrastructure Ignorance 🚧
+name: Infrastructure Ignorance
-*Author: Andreas, Theo, Christian*
+authors: Andreas, Theo, Christian
+done: false
+excerpt_separator: <!--more-->
+layout: pattern
+---

-Ignoring the target environment, e.g. hardware performance, network topology and quality, power limitations during (initial) design or/and development.
-This lead to systems which do not meet the requirements and that will be hard or even impossible to fix later.
+Ignoring the target environment, e.g. hardware performance, network topology and quality, power limitations during (initial) design or/and development.<!--more--> This lead to systems which do not meet the requirements and that will be hard or even impossible to fix later.

 ## Description